 About the Editor

-Dr. David Eifrig
+Dr. David "Doc" Eifrig

-Dr. David Eifrig
+Dr. David "Doc" Eifrig

 Editor

-Dr. Eifrig has one of the most remarkable resumes of anyone we know in this industry.
-After receiving his BA from the Carleton College in Minnesota, he went on to earn an MBA from Northwestern University’s Kellogg School of Management, graduating on the Dean’s List with a double major in finance and international business.
+Dr. David "Doc" Eifrig has one of the most remarkable resumes of anyone we know in the finance industry.
+After receiving his Bachelor of Arts degree from Carleton College in Minnesota, he went on to earn a Master of Business Administration degree

 Back to Top